Open NowNon-Profit

 • Eligible service types include long day care, family day care, in-home care, centre-based day care and outside school hours care services.

-• Each employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector.
+• Eligible employees must be Australian citizens, permanent residents, or hold a valid work visa (including a student visa) allowing employment in the ECEC sector.

-• Each employee must be a contact worker, or a non-contact worker such as a director or educational leader who provides direct support, education, care, or supervision for children.
+• Eligible employees must be either contact workers or non-contact workers such as directors or educational leaders providing direct support, education, care or supervision for children.

-• Each employee must be full-time, part-time, or casual and have worked more than 40 hours in the preceding three months with the service.
+• Eligible employees must be full-time, part-time or casual employees who have worked more than 40 hours in the preceding three months with the service.

-• Ineligible applicants include registered training organisations or other entities seeking to use the funding to provide courses.
+• Registered training organisations or other entities seeking to use the funding to provide courses are not eligible.

-• Ineligible applicants include entities already receiving state or territory funding for wage replacement or backfill for the same employee to complete the same training.
+• Entities already receiving state or territory funding for wage replacement or backfill for the same employee to complete the same training are not eligible.

 What's Funded

-Funding supports wage replacement or backfill time for eligible ECEC educators, teachers, directors and educational leaders to complete the national child safety training.Expected Outcomes
+Funding for eligible approved Child Care Subsidy receiving ECEC services to provide five hours of paid time, wage replacement or backfill for eligible educators, teachers, directors and educational leaders to complete the national child safety training.Expected Outcomes

 Eligible ECEC employees complete the national child safety training, improving child safety capability across approved early childhood education and care services.Key Information